 The aims of following various systems and initiatives are to enhance employee motivation, create careers that utilize skills, find the right person for the right job, and create new innovation within the KADOKAWA Group.

 To support employees’ independent learning and autonomous career development, the system provides financial incentives ranging from 30,000 yen to 10 million yen to employees who have passed an examination for specified qualifications, depending on the difficulty of acquiring the qualifications.
 The system is used for 139 different qualifications ranging widely from domestic and international MBAs to language, information processing, design, business management, legal affairs and accounting qualifications.

-The system was introduced in March 2022 and was revised in May 2024.
+Under this system, employees apply for and strive to be matched to positions of interest.
 The system helps to prevent personnel turnover as it may make it possible to transfer an employee to a department they wish to work in or try a totally different type of business.

 We offer opportunities to study programming and web design to support employee learning.